What are Microservices?

 - Increased surface area of attack with distributed services

-- Traffic control and management is more complex
+- More complex traffic control and management needs

-API Gateways provide a central control and access point between your end users and your application services.
+API gateways provide a central control and access point between your end users and your application services, and serve to:

 - Centralize end user access to disparate backend application services